haacked/haacked.com/pages/about.md

 ## What I do

 I mentor and advise software organizations to help them become the best versions of themselves.
 I enjoy helping organizations become more effective through better management and better development workflows.
-Most important is to provide people with tools and systems they can improve at scale.
+It's important to me to provide tools and systems to teams so they can improve at scale.

 Before I started Haacked LLC, I worked at [GitHub](http://github.com/) doing whatever I could [to make it even more awesome](https://haacked.com/archive/2018/12/18/leaving-github/).
 Prior to that I worked at Microsoft on [NuGet](http://nuget.org) and [ASP.NET MVC](https://www.asp.net/mvc) and helped to usher in Microsoft's Open Source era.